Zyrtec vs. Claritin for treating allergies

 Researchers are often studying, comparing, and improving antihistamines.
 Other popular brands on the market today are Allegra and Benadryl.

 - Benadryl contains the active ingredient diphenhydramine.
-This acts faster than the other three and is designed to treat minor skin reactions, not seasonal allergies.
-Benadryl is a sedating antihistamine, so people tend to feel drowsy after taking it.
+This acts faster than the other three and aims to treat minor skin reactions, not seasonal allergies.
+Benadryl is a first-generation antihistamine, which makes it sedating, so people tend to feel drowsy after taking it.

 How do allergy medications work?